luvcola/DemoKin_DDD/README.md

 ![](README_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

 A member of the population aged 15, 50, and 65yo will have experienced, on average, the death of 0.5, 1.9, 2.9 relatives, respectively.
-We can decompose this by relative type:

 # 5\.
-Vignette and extensions

-For more details on `DemoKin`, including an extension to time varying-populations rates, deceased kin, and multi-state models, see `vignette("Reference", package = "DemoKin")`.
-If the vignette does not load, you may need to install the package as `devtools::install_github("IvanWilli/DemoKin", build_vignettes = TRUE)`.

-For a detailed description of extensions of the matrix kinship model,
-see:

-  - time-invariant rates (Caswell 2019),
-  - multistate models (Caswell 2020),
-  - time-varying rates (Caswell and Song 2021), and
-  - two-sex models (Caswell 2022).

-# 6\.
 Exercises

 **For all exercises, assume time-invariant rates at the 2010 levels in Sweden and a female-only population.
 All exercises can be completed